Using Natural Language Explanations to Rescale Human Judgments: Evaluation

 In order to evaluate the ability of LLMs to faithfully rescale natural language explanations, we ask three experts to establish reference scores.
 We sample 145 instances, where each instance consists of a QA pair and a corresponding human judgment in the form of the Likert label, natural language explanation and missing sentences.
 The distribution of labels in this subset is: \textit{complete}: 20, \textit{missing minor}: 52, \textit{missing major}: 53, \textit{missing all}: 20.
 We sample more from \textit{missing minor} and \textit{missing major} labels since these categories have nuanced explanations, compared to \textit{complete} or \textit{missing all}, which occur at extreme ends of the scoring scale.
 Each expert was given the same rubric information as the rescaling prompt mentioned in Section \ref{sec:methodology}.
 We refer to an average of the expert rescaled scores as \textit{reference scores}, represented by $R$.

 Using this, we can answer two questions.
-(1) Can humans consistently do the proposed rescaling if given the rubric (i.e. is our methodology sound)?
+(1) Can humans consistently rescale if given the rubric (i.e. is our methodology sound)?
 (2) Can LLMs do this rescaling \textit{automatically} in a manner similar to humans when given the same rubric?